I am Being Pushed toward the Sharp Revolutionary Blades of Cancel Culture.

 Giving a piece of paper to someone wearing a thin polyester robe in a room stuffed with bored, overdressed people is a meaningless ritual if there isn’t much real education.
 It’s just a well-funded obstacle course.

 This post doesn’t break any school gag order.
-Still, even if it did, it's a free country, and they have no authority under the law to completely cut me off from my community, smearing me in the process with impugned guilt and finally rubbing their hands together in Machevallian glee.
+Still, even if it did, it's a free country, and they have no authority under the law to completely cut me off from my community, smearing me in the process with impugned guilt and finally rubbing their hands together in Machiavellian glee.

 It’s still mostly a free country.